 But is ransomware a virus?
-Nope.
-Viruses infect your files or software, and have the ability to replicate, but ransomware scrambles your files to render them unusable, then demands you pay up.
-They can both be removed with an antivirus, but if your files are encrypted chances are you’ll never get them back.
+No, it’s a different type of malicious software.
+Viruses infect your files or software, and have the ability to self-replicate.
+Ransomware scrambles your files to render them unusable, then demands you pay up.
+Ransomware and viruses can both be removed with an antivirus — but if your files are encrypted, it’s unlikely you’ll ever get them back.

 Types of ransomware

 Ransomware comes in all shapes and sizes.
 Some variants are more harmful than others, but they all have one thing in common: ransomware by definition requires a demand of payment.